marty90/DPMon/README.md

 ### Objective

-The goal of DPMon is run privacy-preserving queries to a dataset of passive network measurements.
+The goal of DPMon is to run privacy-preserving queries to a dataset of passive network measurements.
 It applies Differential Privacy to the results of the query to control the contribution of a single individual to the query value.
 Thus, it mitigates the privacy risk of running and spreading network measurements, allowing network practitioners and stakeholders to share valuable information about network operation, Quality of Service and cyber security threats.

-DPMon is designed to operate on flow records, a data format where each TCP or UDP flow constitutes and entry.
-Each flow is identified by its 5-tuple (IP addresses, port numbers and L4 protocol used) and described by a (rich set) of features, such as packet number and size, domain name, performance metrics (e.g., TCP Round-Trip Time).
+DPMon is designed to operate on flow records, a data format where each TCP or UDP flow constitutes an entry.
+Each flow is identified by its 5-tuple (IP addresses, port numbers and L4 protocol used) and described by a (rich set) of features, such as packet number and size, domain name, and performance metrics (e.g., TCP Round-Trip Time).

 Below, is a sketch representing a typical DPMon deployment: